 Located 30 minutes outside of Phoenix, Avondale is a West Valley suburb, great for families with plenty of parks and shopping.
-Also, the potential future job growth has hit staggering numbers lately, doubling the national average in a just a 12-month period.
-In addition, ISM Raceway attracts both visitors and residents to witness some of the best races in motor sports, including two NASCAR races each year.
+Also, the potential future job growth has hit staggering numbers lately, doubling the national average in just a 12-month period.
+In addition, ISM Raceway attracts both visitors and residents to witness some of the best races in motorsports, including two NASCAR races each year.

 Chandler is known as the Innovation and Technology Hub of the Southwest.
 Chandler is a diverse and vibrant community home to global industry leaders, exciting startups, talented workers and their families.
 In addition to being a great place to live, play, and work, their local golf courses, restaurants and ample shopping opportunities make Chandler one of Arizona’s greatest places to live.

 Gorgeous scenery is in the backyards of Prescott residents with the timeless Prescott National Forest nearby.
 With over 1.25 million acres of forest to explore, this gargantuan woodland area brings sightseers from all over the world.
 In addition, this beautifully landscaped city boasts a higher than average income, convincing many visitors to stay and enjoy the rest of their years.